 In normal execution mode, the CPn bits have no direct effect.
 CPn bits inhibit external reads and writes.
-A block of user memory may be protected from table writes if the WRTn configuration bit is '0'.
 The EBTRn bits control table reads.
 For a block of user memory with the EBTRn bit set to '0', a table read instruction that executes from within that block is allowed to read.
 A table read instruction that executes from a location outside of that block is not allowed to read and will result in reading '0's.
-Figures 23-6 through 23-8 illustrate table write and table read protection.
+Figures 22-7 through 22-10 illustrate table write and table read protection.